 Note: Requests without full metadata will appear under a “No group” category, ensuring nothing is hidden or lost in grouped views.

-- Use inside the request to ask questions or clarify needs.
+Use comments inside the request to ask questions or clarify needs.